Convent Bukit Nanas: World War II (1941-1945)

-Built around 1898, this house has undergone several transformations.
-Once the house of the Chief Justice, 'Nazareth' was requisitioned during the Japanese Occupation as the Domestic Science School for Girls.
-With the rapid increase in enrolment, there was a shortage of trained teachers in the country.
-In 1957, the Sisters acquired Nazareth to house a Teacher's Training College.
-In the 12 years, Nazareth provided over 300 teachers who fanned out to teach not only at Convent Bukit Nanas but at 50 Convents situated in all parts of the Peninsula.
+In 1957, in response to a lack of teachers in the country, the Sisters acquired The Nazareth, once the house of the Chief Justice, to use as a teacher training college.
+In the next 12 years, Nazareth trained over 300 teachers, who went on to teach at Convent Bukit Nanas and 50 other convents across the Peninsula.
 After 1970, Nazareth became the Sixth Form Wing of Convent Bukit Nanas.

+The school magazine, Marguerite, had its first edition in 1968, and is published annually.

 Academics and curriculum

 CBN comprises a secondary school and two primary schools.
 Administration of the secondary and primary schools separated in 1958.
 CBN has classes from Form 1 through to Form 5 for girls aged 12 to 17.
-Girls enter CBN after they have completed their primary education in SRK Convent Bukit Nanas I and SRK Convent Bukit Nanas II (Malay: Sekolah Rendah Kebangsaan Convent Bukit Nanas 1/Sekolah Rendah Kebangsaan Convent Bukit Nanas 2).
+Girls enter CBN after they have completed their primary education in SRK Convent Bukit Nanas I and SRK Convent Bukit Nanas II.
 These primary schools have classes from Year 1 through Year 6 for girls aged 7 to 12.

-The CBN secondary school administers two national Malaysian exams, the PT3 (Pentaksiran Tingkatan 3), and SPM (Sijil Pelajaran Malaysia.
-PT3 is taken by students at the Form 3 level to determine placement into Science, Art or Commerce courses.
-However, most girls leave CBN after they complete the SPM at Form 5 to pursue other pre-university courses like the A-Levels.
-As a result, SPM is seen as the most important exam of most Malaysian high school students careers.
+The CBN secondary school administers two national Malaysian exams, the PT3 (Pentaksiran Tingkatan 3), and Sijil Pelajaran Malaysia(SPM).
+PT3 is taken by students at the Form 3 level to determine placement into science, art or commerce courses.
+However, most girls at CBN complete the SPM at Form 5 to pursue other pre-university courses like the A-Levels.
+As a result, SPM is seen as the most important exam for Malaysian high school students.

-CBN has constantly been among the top three performing schools for SPM in Kuala Lumpur, according to the Malaysian Ministry of Education.
-In 2010, CBN emerged as the top performing school in Kuala Lumpur for SPM.
-Each year, only a small number of students receive straight A's.
-As a result, this is a highly coveted honour.
-Convent Bukit Nanas receives a large amount of national media attention on results day.